Shri2198/Leetcode-solutions/README.md

 - **Explanation**: Leverages the sorted array property.
 Uses two pointers starting from both ends.
 If the sum is too small, move left pointer right to get a larger number.
 If sum is too large, move right pointer left to get a smaller number.
 Continue until target sum is found.

 - **Time Complexity**: O(n)

+## 16. 3Sum

+- **Algorithm**: Two Pointers with Sorting

+- **Explanation**: This solution uses a combination of sorting and the two-pointer technique to find all unique triplets that sum to zero.

+How it works:
+First, the array is sorted to enable the two-pointer approach and make duplicate handling easier For each element at index i, we treat it as the first element of a potential triplet We use two pointers (left and right) to find pairs in the remaining array that sum with nums[i] to equal zero The left pointer starts right after i, and the right pointer starts at the end We calculate the current sum and adjust pointers based on whether the sum is too small (move left pointer right) or too large (move right pointer left)
+When we find a valid triplet (sum = 0), we add it to results and skip duplicates by moving both pointers past identical values
+We also skip duplicate values for the outer loop element to avoid duplicate triplets

+- **Time Complexity**: O(n²)